Aravind-MA/Sniffing--AI/README.md

 # Sniffing--AI
-The fantasy enemy guards the treasure against the player. suppose the player hides beside the zone of the enemy.
-In that case, the enemy can able to find the almost exact location of the player by Sniffing power.
+The fantasy enemy guards the treasure against the player.
+Suppose the player hides beside the zone of the enemy.
+In that case, the enemy can find the almost exact location of the player by its Sniffing power.

 "Documentations used":